30 Day Gratitude Challenge for 2023: Are You Up for It?

 take a photo of something you're grateful for

 Pull out your camera and take a picture of something you appreciate.
-This could be the beauty in nature, your loved ones, or your favorite spot in your living space.
+This could be natural beauty, your loved ones, or your favorite spot in your home.

 If you have extra time, take a multitude of pictures and go through all of them at the end of the day.

-Day 28: Write down something you are really good at
+Day 28: Write down something you thrive at

 We all have strengths and talents.
 But sometimes, we don’t give ourselves enough credit for them.